How to properly brush and floss

 Your tooth brushing plays an important role in achieving that goal.

 Your dental care starts by eating balanced meals and reducing the number of snacks you eat.

 Correctly using various dental aids also help control the plaque and bacteria that cause tooth decay.

-Tooth brushing – Brush your teeth every time you eat which should take at least 3 minutes with an approved soft bristle brush and toothpaste.
+Brush your teeth after every meal for 3 minutes with an approved soft bristle brush and toothpaste.

 Place the brush at a 45 degree angle to the gums and gently brush using a small, circular motion, ensuring that you always feel the bristles on the gums.

 Brush the outer, inner, and biting surfaces of each tooth.